Robust angle-based transfer learning in high dimensions: Predictive risk and theoretical justifications

 \begin{assumption} \textbf{(High-Dimensional Asymptotics)} \begin{enumerate} \item [(a)] The dimension of the model, $p$, goes to infinity as $n$ goes to infinity, with $\frac{p}{n} \rightarrow \gamma \in (0, \infty)$.

-\item[(b)] The target data, $\bX \in\R^{n\times p}$, consists of identically and independently distributed rows with mean zero and covariance matrix $\bSig$, which is positive semidefinite. \item [(c)] The cumulative distribution function of the eigenvalues, i.e., the spectral distribution, $F_{\bSig}$ of $\bSig$ converges to a limit population spectral distribution on the support $[0, \infty)$. \end{enumerate} \end{assumption}
+\item[(b)] The covariate variables of each observation in the target population are identically and independently distributed with mean zero and covariance matrix $\bSig\in\R^{p\times p}$, which is positive semidefinite. \item [(c)] The cumulative distribution function of the eigenvalues, i.e., the spectral distribution, $F_{\bSig}$ of $\bSig$ converges to a limit population spectral distribution on the support $[0, \infty)$. \end{enumerate} \end{assumption}

 \begin{assumption} \textbf{(Random Regression Coefficients)} The target regression coefficients, $\bbeta\in \R^{p}$, are random with $\E [\bbeta] = \mathbf{0}$, and $Var[\bbeta] = \frac{\alpha_t^2}{p}{\bf I}_p$.
 The source coefficient $\bw$ are random with $\E [\bw] = \mathbf{0}$ and $Var[\bw] = \frac{\alpha_s^2}{p}{\bf I}_p$.
 The coefficients $\bbeta$ and $\bw$ satisfy $Cov(\bbeta, \bw) = { \frac{\rho\alpha_t\alpha_s}{p}}{\bf I}_p$. \end{assumption}